Model Theory of Generic Vector Space Endomorphisms II: Definable Sets

 \subsection{Proof of Theorem \ref{theorem_big_fml_preceise}}

-The proof of Theorem \ref{theorem_big_fml_preceise} is very similar to the proof of the direction ``$\Leftarrow$" from Theorem \ref{theorem_big_characterization}, as presented in \cite{chini2025modeltheorygenericvector} (Theorem 3.34 there).
-Hence, we can reuse a lot.
-The key difference is that in \cite{chini2025modeltheorygenericvector} we are working with existential $L_\theta(M)$-formulas, while here we do not plug any parameters into the formula.
-This results in the need for algebraic patterns.
-Also, the proof in \cite{chini2025modeltheorygenericvector} is, in some sense, only working with $\dd_{\operatorname{triv}}$.
+The proof of Theorem \ref{theorem_big_fml_preceise} is very similar to the proof of the direction ``$\Leftarrow$'' from Theorem \ref{theorem_big_characterization}, as presented in \cite{Chi25} (Theorem 3.34 there).
+The key difference is that, in \cite{Chi25}, we worked with existential $L_\theta(M)$-formulas, while here we do not plug parameters into the formula.
+This creates the need for algebraic patterns and \Hfour{}, or equivalently, for the existence of a suitable set $\dd$ with a splitting strategy.